Try the App

 The COVID-19 pandemic has exacerbated these challenges, with research showing significant declines in language and cognitive development, social competence, and communication skills among recent kindergarten cohorts.

 Readiness gaps are not evenly distributed.
 Children from low-income families, children of color, and children in rural communities are disproportionately affected.
-The ECLS-K:2024 data shows that children whose families earn below the federal poverty line enter kindergarten, on average, 12 months behind their higher-income peers in language and math skills.
+Economic Policy Institute analysisof the national ECLS-K kindergarten cohort found that children in the lowest socioeconomic fifth enter kindergarten more than a full standard deviation behind their highest-SES peers — gaps of 1.2 standard deviations in reading and 1.3 in math.
 However, quality pre-K programs and intentional family engagement can close these gaps significantly.

 Why Do Quality Pre-K Programs Make a Difference?